Henrysua12/Assignment-1/README.md

 # For Students
 If you are a student in the class you can create a new repository using this template.
 Once you've created a repository of your own replace the content of this file with the description or you project idea.

+# Project Description

+Name: Vocab Venture

+Problem: Learning new languages are difficult and time consuming.
+Also a lot of the current learning apps while it teaches you new vocabulary it never challenges you to read a paragraph or a full story.
+(Will have pattern matching and fill in the blank but big focus on reading fuller sentences and stories)

+Users: Users who have already tried popular learning apps and want something new